 This treatment offers better results in the first twelve months of life, although it can be used up to two years.
 If it’s too late for you and you’re wondering how to correct a baby’s flat head after this time, we’re sorry to tell you that the only option left is a head reshaping operation.
 As we said at the beginning, here time is money.

-In conclusion, plagiocephaly and other cranial deformities, detected early, are easy to correct.
+In conclusion, plagiocephaly and the rest of cranial deformities, detected in time, are easy to correct.
 So pay attention to the shape that your baby’s head is acquiring and correct its posture if you want to avoid deformities.
 The answer to how to correct a baby’s flat head is very simple, attention and prevention.

-If you want to know more about plagiocephaly, who is more likely to suffer from it, its prevention/treatment and the problems it entails, we invite you to read our post What is plagiocephaly?
+If you want to know more about plagiocephaly, who is more prone to suffer from it, its prevention/treatment and the problems it entails, we invite you to read our page dedicated to plagiocephaly .

-For more information on therapies for treatment , the extensive professional experience of our team (more than 35 years), or any information about cranial malformations , do not hesitate to contact our centers .
+For more information on therapies for the treatmentof the plagiocephaly the extensive professional experience of our team (more than 35 years and 4,000 patients successfully treated), or any information about the cranial malformations, do not hesitate to contact our centers.